 Research carried out by criminologist Nathalie Fontaine of Indiana University is intriguing as it highlights these traits are not fixed and permanent within children.
 She found that as psychopathic children grow older and develop, such traits can change highlighting that intervention at an early stage, even for children who are already showing such risk factors, may well be very effective.

 There are many cases of individuals who have engaged in criminal activity at some point in their lives and now no longer do so.
 Just as not all children who show psychopathic tendencies will grow up to have anti-social behavior issues, not all children who commit criminal acts go on to become lifetime criminals.
-However, the risk is considerably higher and at a level where early intervention could make difference to the future path of a child.
+However, the risk is considerably higher and at a level where early intervention could make a difference in the future path of a child.

-What types of intervention, however, does not appear to be clearly understood at this stage.
+What types of intervention, however, do not appear to be clearly understood at this stage.
 Certainly, the most extreme would involve surgery of some form to ‘correct’ or ‘modify’ brain areas to encourage better behavior and less impulsive and risk-taking behavior.
 However, social interventions can also be very effective and may be a more realistic type of intervention that could be made available to psychopathic children which is much less dangerous, invasive, and severe.

 Fontaine’s studies have highlighted that children with callousness who show little emotion do not respond as well as children without these traits to the standard parenting methods.
 Therefore, a more tailored program based on the psychology of such behavior may be more appropriate and effective.
 If such behaviors can be controlled and modified at an early age, they are less likely to become problematic, and potentially dangerous, behaviors in the future.